-One area where Orman’s advice has always been on point is whole life insurance, namely: don’t buy whole life insurance.
-Here’s a clip from her show:
+One area where Orman’s advice has always been on point is whole life insurance, namely: Don’t buy whole life insurance.

-Technically, permanent life insurance is an investment vehicle too – but a lot of that you put it into that is supposed to be for the "investment" side of it is spent on fees.
+People often think of permanent life insurance, which carries a cash value component, as an investment vehicle – but a lot of that you put it into that is supposed to be for the "investment" side of it is spent on fees.
 In the long run, it’s cheaper to buy term life and put the money you save into a tax deferred investment.
 You won’t pay as many fees, and you have more choice about where your money is going and how much risk you want to take on.

 Suze Orman knew this, and that’s the advice she has consistently given in all of her time as a financial expert.